 - And more!

 The job type is the categorization of the job by the hours per week.
-Many job descriptions and job description guides fail to include this piece, but it can be valuable to further filter candidates
+Many job descriptions and job description templates or guides fail to include this piece.
+This, however, can help further filter candidates.

 The two major categories are full-time and part-time.
 Within these categories, there sub-categories which can help describe the time commitment further.

 Here are some of the most commonly-used sub-categories to make your job description more accurate: